December 03, 2009

-One night, shortly before the deadline for his column, he was trying to think of a topic when he saw an Associated Press dispatch about an debate between the Governors of the Western states over where “the West” begins.
+As he was thinking, he saw an Associated Press dispatch about an ongoing disagreement between the Governors of several Western states.

 “Out where the handclasp’s a little stronger,